KurtBoehm/lineal/ReadMe.md

 This drastically reduces memory consumption on the finest level, which (by nature of the AMG method) is the largest level by far, and is a novel approach, to the best of my knowledge.
 MAMGO works best, as is mainly used, as a preconditioner to a Krylov subspace method, such as the CG method.

-Due to Lineal’s heavy use of very generic templates, the aforementioned components (and most others) can be combined with Lineal’s flexible support for mixed precision to minimize memory use as well as the effect of reduced precision on convergence.
+Due to Lineal’s heavy use of very generic templates, the aforementioned components (and most others) provide flexible support for mixed precision to minimize memory use as well as the effect of reduced precision on convergence.
 Additionally, almost all components are fully multithreaded (with support for thread pinning) and many support explicit SIMD operations and/or tiling.

 Further details about the design of Lineal, as well as an evaluation of various features and comparisons with [hypre’s BoomerAMG](https://hypre.readthedocs.io/en/latest/solvers-boomeramg.html), [DUNE ISTL](https://gitlab.dune-project.org/core/dune-istl/-/tree/master/dune/istl/paamg), and [Ginkgo](https://ginkgo-project.github.io/), are presented in _Lineal: An Efficient Linear Algebra Library_, a paper by Kurt Böhm (the author of this library) and Olaf Ippisch (the research supervisor).